Alfresco/docs-alfresco/insight-engine/1.1/install/options.md

 2. Extract the Search and Insight Engine distribution.

     By default, the contents of `alfresco-insight-engine-distribution-1.1.0.zip` are decompressed in a root folder as `/alfresco-insight-engine`.
-See [Search and Insight Engine directory structure]({% link insight-engine/1.1/config/index.md %}#search-and-insight-engine-directory-structure) for more details.

 3. If you use several languages across your organization, you **must** enable cross-language search support in all fields.
 To do this update the `alfresco-insight-engine/solrhome/conf/shared.properties` file: